marksikaundi/30daysChallenge/finance-app/readME.md

-# Link to the demo
+# Link to the demo for testing only
 https://otofast.netlify.app/